coderaiser/putout/README.md

 ```

 Using `putout` as a runner for `babel` `plugins` you can not only change file content, but also see what exactly will be changed.
 You can use your already written
-`babel` `plugins` or reuse work in progress plugins made for `babel`, but remember that `putout` `plugins` gave more accurate information about changing places, and works faster (no need to find infromation about changes in transformed file).
+`babel` `plugins` or reuse work in progress plugins made for `babel`, but remember that `putout` `plugins` gave more accurate information about changing places, and works faster (no need to find information about changes in transformed file).

 ### Babel plugins list

-Here you can find `babel plugins` which feets the most main purpose of `putout` and adviced to use:
+Here you can find `babel plugins` which feets the most main purpose of `putout` and advised to use:

 <details><summary><a href="https://babeljs.io/docs/en/babel-plugin-transform-inline-consecutive-adds">transform-inline-consecutive-adds</a></summary>